jnidzwetzki/jnidzwetzki.github.io/_posts/2025-06-03-art-of-query-optimization.md

 * The actual number of result tuples
 * The difference between the estimated and actual number of result tuples

 For a database administrator, the different query plans and their distribution might be the most interesting output of the tool.
-For a developer who has implemented custom scan nodes and cost models, the other outputs might be interesting as well.
-They allow you to understand if the cost models work as expected.
+For a developer who has implemented custom scan nodes and cost models, the other outputs may also be of interest.
+They enable database developers to determine if the cost models function as expected.

 # Example Query Discussion